-For foreign investors, choosing to incorporate a business in Puerto Rico offers many of the benefits of operating in Latin America, while also retaining some of the advantages enjoyed doing business at home.
+For foreign investors, choosing to incorporate a business in Puerto Rico offers many of the benefits of operating in Latin America, while also retaining some of the advantages enjoyed by doing business at home.

 For anyone planning a short-term or limited-scale engagement with the Puerto Rican market, hiring local staff via a professional employer organization (PEO) could be a good alternative to incorporating a company.

 When you hire through a PEO in Puerto Rico, you avoid the need to establish and later liquidate a local entity.
-And you are able to get to work quicker, waiting only as long as it takes to find staff.
+And you can get to work quicker, waiting only as long as it takes to find staff.

 For those committed to entering the market on a more permanent basis, company incorporation in Puerto Rico requires five key steps, which are highlighted below after some insight into what makes the territory an enticing destination for investment.

-Contact us today to find out how we can support you doing business in Puerto Rico.
+Contact us today to find out how we can support you in doing business in Puerto Rico.

 Located in the Caribbean Sea between the Dominican Republic and the US Virgin Islands, Puerto Rico has a population of around 3.2 million people and registered a gross domestic product (GDP) of $103.1 billion in 2020.

 That represented a slight GDP decline compared to the previous year, owing to the turmoil caused by the COVID-19 pandemic.
 However, the Puerto Rican economy suffered relatively little compared to other economies in the region.

-As such, Puerto Rico remains one of the most prosperous territories in Latin America and the Caribbean, registering a gross national income (GNI) $21,740 per capita in 2020 — a figure only exceeded in the region by the Bahamas.
+As such, Puerto Rico remains one of the most prosperous territories in Latin America and the Caribbean, registering a gross national income (GNI) of $21,740 per capita in 2020 — a figure only exceeded in the region by the Bahamas.

 Once a major producer of sugar, Puerto Rico now has a dynamic and diverse economy.
 Its well-developed manufacturing industry contributes more than 50% of total GDP and is a major draw for investors.
 Among the manufactured products representing key export goods to Puerto Rico are pharmaceuticals, medical equipment, garments, and computers.